KerstinKaspar/pypulseq-cest/readme.md

 [pypulseq](https://github.com/imr-framework/pypulseq), which is a python adaption of the matlab-based [pulseq](https://github.com/pulseq/pulseq) project.
 Please visit [https://pulseq-cest.github.io/](https://pulseq-cest.github.io/) for more information on the project.
 The documentation of the **pulseq** open file format for MR sequences can be found [here](https://pulseq.github.io/specification.pdf).
+Python-specific sequence and parameter handling is done using the pure python simulation tool [bmctool](https://github.com/schuenke/BMCTool), which are then parsed for the C++ implementation in this tool.

 ## INSTALLATION
 MORE INFO ON INSTALLATIONS CAN BE FOUND IN THE [sim/src/readme](sim/src/readme.md)